181192/ops-cli/docs/ops_dashboard_prometheus.md

       --kube-context string     Name of the kubeconfig context to use --kubeconfig string       Absolute path of the kubeconfig file to be used -l, --label-selector string   Selector (label query) to filter on, supports '=', '==', and '!='.(e.g. -l key1=value1,key2=value2)
   -n, --namespace string        Name of the namespace to use.
-Defaults to the application default namespace. (default "monitoring")
+Defaults to the application default namespace. (default "spv-system")
   -p, --port int                Target port to forward to -u, --url string              Relative URL to open (e.g. /metrics)
 ```